nerai/CMenu/README.md

 ## Modifying the input queue

-It is also possible to modify the input queue.
+It is also possible to modify the input queue by adding input:
+* Either at its beginning, so that it will be executed immediately after
+* or at its end, so that it will be processed when the complete current queue has been processed.

 Check out how the "repeat" command adds its argument to the input queue three times.

 	// Add a command which repeats another command